 From her beginning as a handbell director with very little formal music education, Patty schooled herself by attending Choristers’ Guild events, Handbell Musicians of America (formerly AGEHR) events, and eventually completed music theory and piano courses at the Santa Ana Community College.
 Those who attended Area 12 conferences in the 1970s and 80s always looked forward to a stellar performance from Patty’s choirs, and they were not disappointed.
 Patty is a model for all directors who might begin their musical journey with little experience, but who have a desire to continue to learn and grow.

 The Patty Marquart Scholarship assists one director in attending the Handbell Musicians of America National Seminar, currently held every summer at a different location within the United States.
 The current scholarship will award up to $750 toward your registration fees.

 - Reside within Area 12 (California, Nevada, Hawaii, or Guam)

 - Be a member of Handbell Musicians of America (formerly AGEHR)

-2017 Applications will be accepted through May 31, 2017.
-To be considered, download the application form, fill it out, and email it to the Area 12 Past Chair at firstname.lastname@example.org.
-Applicants who submit forms via email should receive a response within 72 hours; resend again if there is no confirmation within that time.
+2023 Applications will be accepted through May 31, 2023.
+To be considered, download the application form, fill it out, and email it to the Area 12 Past-Chair at [email protected].
+Applicants who submit forms via email should receive a confirmation response within 72 hours; please resend again if there is no confirmation received within that time.